Read Daniel Dennett with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Daniel Dennett’s influence on philosophy.

-The central claim is this: Daniel Dennett is a prominent philosopher whose contributions have significantly influenced contemporary thought on consciousness, free will, and the philosophy of mind.
+In plain terms: Daniel Dennett is a prominent philosopher whose contributions have significantly influenced contemporary thought on consciousness, free will, and the philosophy of mind.

 - Schools of Philosophical Thought: Daniel Dennett's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where Daniel Dennett appears as an important name in the canon.